tonyktchan/tf-cpu-only-multiworkers/README.md

 - the 3rd is to create and run a custom job on Vertex AI using MultiWorkerMirroredStrategy
   - MultiWorkerMirroredStrategy is from the TF model in task.py main function
   - 2 workers as specified in worker_pool_specs
+  - one of the worker will be assigned to be Chief - to be responsible for syncing parameters and writing the output SavedModel to Cloud Storage

 ## Step 4
 After successful run of all cells, a Custom Job on Vertex AI is created.